-- Revenue recognition and in particular the revenue cut-off over the year-end, and was satisfied that IFRS 15 'Revenues from contracts with customers' was correctly applied. - Capitalised development costs and was satisfied that IAS 38 was correctly applied.
+- Revenue recognition and in particular the revenue cut-off over the year-end and was satisfied that IFRS 15 "Revenues from Contracts with Customers" was correctly applied. - o Impairment review of capitalised development costs. - Review of the valuation of Eranova